The How To on Making a Herb Swag is simple and easy, using everyday household products, fresh herbs and a few craft supplies.

 A week ago I went with my friends Janet and Nicole to an evening class where you were taught by a local florist in their shop how to make arrangements while incorporate fruits and vegetables.
 We had a great time, learned a few tricks and afterwards we went and celebrated our beautiful creations over sushi and wine.
 A great girls night out!
 It was a fun experience because you get exposed to a different way of thinking when arranging.
 If you classes are offered in your area I would highly recommend attending, no matter if you are a newbie or a seasoned veteran, there was something to learn for everyone.

-What I most wanted when I left there was a role of this beautiful twig wire.
+What I most wanted when I left the class was a role of this beautiful twig wire.
 It was great stuff to work with and looked great.
-I was thinking of using it on these swags.
+I was hoping to use it to Make a Herb Swag.
 I walked out without purchasing their stuff because of the price, thinking I could probably pick it up much cheaper at a Hobby Lobby or Michaels.
 I was wrong, they had something similar but nothing as nice as the florist.
 Live and Learn!!

 Making a herb swag is a great way to use and showcase your dried herbs, with or without the great twig wire.
 You can do this project right after you cut your herbs, you do not even need to wait until they are dry.
 If you want to know how to harvest them and dry them check out my post Drying Herbs.
 This swag makes a great gift to give over the holidays to friends and family.
 It costs you nothing more than a few dollars on floral wire and ribbon, and you may have some lying around that you could use.
 Several high-end retailers like William Sonoma sell expensive herb swags, but having a homemade one as a gift is priceless.
 Just think you would have some of your holiday gifts finished before fall even hits.